 Choose the respective option to add an image to your slide.
 Upload one from your computer or search the web using the built-in box.

 Keep in mind that most images online are copyrighted.
 You can find premium royalty-free images at Envato Elements.
 Download as many as you need with a monthly subscription.
+It's easier to master how to make a professional slideshow by starting with a template.

 Step 6.
 Add Engaging Audio and Video